- First and last name (required) and middle name, age, race, and sex (optional)

 To do so, use the Online Detainee Locator System to find people 18 or older.
 Or, contact the field offices of the Office of Enforcement and Removal Operations.
 If you know the facility where the person is being held, call that immigration detention facility directly.

 For information about the status of a particular court case, contact the immigration court.

 Each prison sets its own visiting hours.
 By law, an inmate gets at least four hours of visiting time per month.
 If you have a question about a particular prison, contact that facility directly.
 Review information on visiting a federal inmate to ensure your visit is a success.

-Inmates held at a Federal Bureau of Prisons (BOP) facility have bank-type accounts called commissary accounts that they can use to purchase items.
-You can deposit money into a federal inmate's account by one of the following three funding methods:
+Inmates at federal prisons have bank-type accounts that they can use to buy things.
+You can deposit money into a federal inmate's account by:

 Western Union (electronically)

 United States Postal Service (money order through the mail)